Isaadqurashi/DEP/Email Spam Classifier/README.md

 ## Usage

-Run the Jupyter Notebook `Spam SMS Detection.ipynb` to see the entire workflow and test the classifier on new messages.
+Run the Jupyter Notebook `Email Spam Classifier.ipynb` to see the entire workflow and test the classifier on new messages.

 ## Contributing